rackerlabs/docs-core-infra-user-guide/cloud-preprod/security.rst

 *  Create a script to active the firewall after every restart.

-Similar steps for securing Cloud Servers running operating systems based on Debian and RedHat
+Similar steps for securing cloud servers running operating systems based on Debian and RedHat
 Package Manager (RPM) are described in the Cloud Launch Guide tutorial for